HL7/fhir-identity-matching-ig/input/pagecontent/patient-matching.md

 | 2          | Date of Birth       |

 &emsp;&emsp;
 This guide provides multiple profiles of the Patient resource to support varying levels of information to be provided to the [$match](https://www.hl7.org/fhir/patient-operation-match.html) operation.
-Patient Match **SHALL** support a minimum requirement that the *[IDI Patient]* profile be used (no element "weighting" included).
+Patient Match **SHALL** support a minimum requirement that the *[IDI Patient]* (Base Level) profile be used (no element "weighting" included).
 More robust matching quality will necessitate stricter data inclusion and, as such, Patient Match **SHOULD** utilize profiles supporting a higher level of data inclusion requirements (e.g., *[IDI Patient 1]*, *[IDI Patient 2]*, etc.)

 > <font color="Black"><b>NOTE:</b> It is important to remember that this weighted information guidance is ONLY applicable to the patient resource instance that is provided as input to the $match operation and does not pertain in any way to the matching process or results returned from it. </font>